holochain/docs-pages/src/concepts/1_the_basics.md

 [Serverless computing](https://en.wikipedia.org/wiki/Serverless_computing) liberates you from those details and lets you focus on the core of your application: just choose the ingredients, link them together with functions, and press play.
 It is just an abstraction, however; it still runs on rented hardware with recurring costs and central failure points.

-Distributed computing efforts, like [blockchain](https://en.wikipedia.org/wiki/Blockchain), attempt to solve these problems by creating a network of participants who all maintain a public, global data set.
-Each user helps maintain the availability of shared data and looks out for corruption.
+Distributed computing efforts, like [blockchain](https://en.wikipedia.org/wiki/Blockchain), attempt to solve these problems by creating a network of participants who all hold a public, global data set.
+Each user helps maintain the availability and integrity of the data.
 Centralized vulnerabilities are eliminated.
 But it's costly to replicate, check, and come to consensus on the contents of the data set, sometimes by design.
 This hurts performance and creates waste.
 It also leads to centralization: participants are separated into 'full nodes,' who have the computer power, reputation, or capital to participate, and 'light clients', who have to ask the full nodes to do things for them, often in exchange for fees. _To our way of thinking, this begins to sound like client/server all over again._

 ## How Holochain does things differently

 We are approaching the problem from a different set of assumptions.
-Reality offers a great lesson: agents in the physical world can interact with each other just fine without an absolute, ordered, total view of all data ever produced.
+Reality offers a great lesson: agents in the physical world can interact with each other just fine without an absolute, ordered, total view of all events.
 We don't need a server or a global public ledger.

 We start with users, not servers or data, as the primary system component.
 The application is modelled from the user perspective; we call this **agent-centric** computing.
-Empowered by the Holochain runtime, each user runs their own copy of the back end code, manages their own identity, and stores their own private and public data.
+Empowered by the Holochain runtime, each user runs their own copy of the back end code, controls their own identity, and stores their own private and public data.
 An encrypted peer-to-peer network for each app means that users can find each other and communicate directly.

 Then we ask what sort of data integrity guarantees people need in order to interact meaningfully and safely with each other.
 Half of the problem is already solved: because everyone has the 'rules of the game' in their copy of the code, they can verify that their peers are playing the game correctly just by looking at the data they create.
 On top of this we add cryptographic proofs of authorship and tamper-resistance.

 This is Holochain's first pillar: **intrinsic data integrity**.

 But we're only halfway there.
 It's not particularly resilient; data can get lost when people go offline.
-It also forces everyone to do a lot of their own work to find and validate data.
+It also makes everyone do a lot of their own work to find and validate data.

 So we add one more pillar: **peer replication and validation**.
-Each piece of public data is witnessed, audited, and backed up by a random selection of devices.
+Each piece of public data is witnessed, validated, and backed up by a random selection of devices.
 Together, all cooperating participants detect modified or invalid data, spread evidence of corrupt actors or validators, and take steps to counteract threats.

 These simple building blocks create something surprisingly robust---a multicellular social organism with a memory and an immune system.
-It mimics the way that biological systems have managed to thrive in the face of changing threats for millions of years.
+It mimics the way that biological systems have managed to thrive in the face of novel threats for millions of years.

-The foundation of Holochain is simple, but the consequences of our design can lead to challenges that you aren't used to.
-Don't worry---most of the answers can be found in the experiences of real life, because real life is already agent-centric.
+The foundation of Holochain is simple, but the consequences of our design can lead to new challenges.
+Don't worry---most of the solutions can be found in the experiences of real life, because real life is already agent-centric.
 And some of the trickier problems of distributed computing are handled by Holochain itself at the 'subconscious' layer.
 All you need to do is think about your application logic, and Holochain makes it work, completely serverless.

 ## Key takeaways

-* Traditional centralized architectures are easy to understand and maintain, but they create central points of vulnerability.
+* Traditional centralized architectures are easy to understand, maintain, and secure, but they create central points of failure.
-* Holochain turns the architecture of applications inside-out---users are at the center of their online presence, in charge of their own identity and data.
+* Holochain turns the architecture of applications inside-out---users are at the center of their online presence, in charge of their own identity, data, and processing.
+* In a Holochain app, processing, storage, and security surface area are distributed across the entire network.
+This reduces central points of failure, bottlenecks, and attractive attack targets.
 * The two pillars of application integrity are intrinsic data integrity and peer replication/validation.
-* There is no single global data; data comes from many individual sources.
+* There is no single global database; data comes from many individual sources.
 * Each participant in an app supplies their own compute and storage infrastructure.
 * Each participant also validates and stores a small portion of other participants' data.
 * The whole is greater than the sum of its parts: many agents, playing by simple rules, combine to form a social organism that maintains its own health.